-- Repeated vomiting

-Weakness or numbness in arms or legs

-- · Drowsiness or

-- or confusion or irritable Seizures (arms and legs jerk uncontrollably)
+- Wreakness or numbness in arms or legs or confusion or irritable - · Seizures (arms and legs jerk uncontrollably) - · Slurred speech

-- Inability to recognize people or places

 Consult your physician or licensed healthcare professional after a suspected concussion.
 Remember, it is better to be safe.

 Rest & Rehabilitation

 After a concussion, the athlete should have physical rest and relative cognitive rest for a few days to allow their symptoms to improve.
 In most cases, after no more than a few days of rest, the athlete should gradually increase their daily activity level as long as their symptoms do not worsen.
 Once the athlete is able to complete their usual daily activities without concussion-related symptoms, the second step of the return to play/sport progression can be started.
 The athlete should not return to play/sport until their concussion-related symptoms have resolved and the athlete has successfully returned to full school/learning activities.